DWET-FM: 2011-present: 106.7 Energy FM

+The lease deal reflected on the station's initial branding as Energy FM on Dream 106.7.
+For over a year, programming continued to originate from Dream FM's former studios inside the now-former sister station TV5 complex in Novaliches.
+By August 2012, UBSI began transferring the station's studios to an office space inside the Stata 2000 building in Ortigas, while retaining its transmission facilities in Novaliches.
+The transition was completed by 2013 when the station dropped the Dream 106.7 branding, and began calling as 106.7 Energy FM full-time.

 Energy FM was credited as the 1st station to promote K-Pop in the Philippines, through its radio segment called KPOP Sarap.
 Initially an hourly segment of Ray Mambo's Radioactive Countdown, it expanded into a 2-hour segment.
 After Mambo left the station, it became a fully fledged KPOP-program.
 However, it eventually got removed in 2017 to give way for the 24-hour Pinoy Playbor OPM music block on Saturdays.

 On March 17, 2014, the station launched its new tagline, Ang Sarap!
 Ang Sharap!, inspired by photo sharing site Instagram.
 The new imaging, however, resulted to a different approach in its programming.
 Part of the big consequence was that most of the station's veteran jocks (except Mr. Fu) were dismissed including Cathy G and DJ Mac; followed by hiring new jocks from other masa stations.
 Marketing Consultant Joee "Brother Joe" Guilas aimed the station to serve its listeners with a new menu of fun and entertainment, which was never heard on radio before.
 The tagline was later reverted to the current one as the former proved to be unfamiliar with its listeners.